noisebridge/gung-heap/raspberry-pi-case/README.md

 Raspberry Pi Model B+, 2 B and 3 B Case -- Noisebridge Remix
 ==================================

-This is a simple acrylic lasercut case for the Raspberry Pi Model B+, 2 B and 3 B.
+This is a simple acrylic lasercut case for the Raspberry Pi Model B+, 2 B and 3 B. The source is from [diy-electronics](https://github.com/lazzarello/raspberrypi-b-plus-case)

 ![top](images/noisebridge.jpg)